cryptoinhero/zurbank/src/zurbank/doc/release-notes/mastercore-0.0.9.2-release-notes.md

 General
 -------

 On 4 July 2015, after the activation of [BIP 66](https://github.com/zurcoin/bips/blob/master/bip-0066.mediawiki), a handful of miners accidently started to create invalid blocks, which may not be detected by outdated clients.
-This can result in transaction confirmations that aren't valid on the main chain of the Bitcoin network.
+This can result in transaction confirmations that aren't valid on the main chain of the Zurcoin network.

 For further information about this incident, please see: